Are You a Good Candidate for Dental Implants?

 Potential Complications and Their Likelihood

-Dental implant procedures are usually safe, but some risks exist.
-Infection at the implant site can occur in rare cases, which, if not treated quickly, may lead to implant failure.
+Dental implant procedures are usually safe, but there are some risks.
+Infection at the implant site can occur in rare cases and, if left untreated, may lead to implant failure.

 Nerve damage is another rare complication.
 It can cause numbness or tingling in the mouth.
 Most nerve issues are temporary and resolve on their own.